 The current schedule of DW courses is linked below.

 A microphone headset is a must for any real time student.
-We do not allow the use of built-in microphone or ear bud microphones because of they do not provide consistent clear audio.
-We highly recommend the following headset.
+We do not allow the use of built-in microphones, because they do not provide consistent clear audio.
+In the case you do not already own a pair of headphones with a mic, we recommend the following as an option.

-In addition to having a webcam and headset microphone, we highly recommend a dual monitor setup.
+In addition to having a webcam and headset microphone, we recommend a dual monitor setup.
 Having two monitors will make taking classes online in real time much easier.
-Having one monitor with the class video conference and the second monitor with the notes or program the instructor is walking through, will make following along in class much easier.
+Having one monitor with the class video conference and the second monitor with the program the instructor is walking through will make following along in class much easier.

-We require all equipment has to be tested and ready before the start of the semester to ensure any technical issues are resolved ahead of time.
+We require that all equipment is to be tested and ready before the start of the semester to ensure any technical issues are resolved ahead of time.

 All video lectures are uploaded within 24-48 hours to the students Canvas, and are available for students to view by logging into e-Learning.